 Potatoes grow from seed potatoes which put out shoots which develop into large main roots.
 Under the soil other roots, known as stolons, branch off from these main roots and potatoes form at the end of these stolons and sometimes at nodes which form along their length.
 The main roots grow upwards through the soil and eventually reach the soil surface.
 If they are allowed to continue to grow upwards into the air and the light, they change into shaws which produce leaves.
 Research has shown that if the emerging stolon is covered in earth, the conversion to a shaw will not occur and the stolon continues to grow upwards and continues to produce branches and nodes from which potatoes may grow.
-However, if the stolon is left until it is three or more inches above the surface then it will convert into a shaw and the potato plant from this height and above will not produce potatoes.
+However, if the stolon is left until it is three or more inches above the surface then it will convert into a shaw, an irreversible process, and the potato plant from this height and above will not produce potatoes.

 Earthing up Experiment

 According to the science earthing up regularly is key to the success of a tower.
 To prove this we did an experiment.
 We grew four potato plants in identical conditions.
 We then earthed up one plant immediately, one plant when it was one inch above the ground, one plant when it was two inches above ground and didn’t earth up the other at all.
 The final level was the same in sections one, two and three.
 The results are recorded below: